karldaneoleeo/Net-Amazon-Signature-V4/README.md

 # Net-Amazon-Signature-V4
-Fork of Dan Book's https://metacpan.org/pod/Net::Amazon::Signature::V4 to provide some bugfixes
+Fork of Dan Book's https://metacpan.org/pod/Net::Amazon::Signature::V4 to provide some bugfixes and improvements